 This satellite messenger comes with the ability to send an SOS to the Search and Rescue center, and includes a built-in compass and programmable markers to help with navigation.

 If you're looking for cool hiking gadgets, this is a must-have for any hiking bag in case of an emergency.

 If you're looking to splurge on some luxe hiking gear for a nice gift, this tactical GPS watch is one of the best backpacking gadgets you could buy on the market.

 Built to be highly durable for any kind of weather or activity, this watch has a lot of bells and whistles to it and packs in a lot for such a small piece of equipment.

 From fitness features that let you track your heart rate to different types of navigation features and dual position GPS, this watch has all the tech you could possibly need for a successful backcountry adventure.

 This is one of the top hiking gadgets on this list if you're looking to go big with your hiking gift.
 It's also one of the best watches for hikers on the market.

 Best Unique Gifts for Hikers

-One of the more fun hiking gifts on this list, this is a cute t-shirt to get anyone who enjoys hiking and/or sloths and llamas (I mean, who doesn't?).
+One of the more fun gifts for hikers on this list, this is a cute tank to get anyone who enjoys hiking and/or sloths and llamas (I mean, who doesn't?).